 Increasing gasoline prices to make up for the continued devaluation of the rial is a policy of “chasing shadows” because as the price of gasoline has tripled, the exchange rate has also risen from 30,000 rials to a dollar to 300,000 to a dollar.

 The government budget bill proposes a massive increase for the police, security forces, and military funding.

-It calls for raising the budgets for the Supreme National Security Council by 70 percent and gives the Ministry of Defense and Armed Forces Logistics an additional $3.2 billion.
+It calls for raising the budgets for the Supreme National Security Council by 70 percent and gives the Ministry of Defense and Armed Forces Logistics additional funding.
 It also calls for increasing the budgets of:

 - The Ministry of Intelligence by 82 percent (currently $500 million)

 - The Joint Staff of the Law Enforcement Forces (NAJA) by 51 percent (currently $1.5 billion)

 - The Joint Staff of the Islamic Republic of Iran Army (SEMAJA) by 69 percent (currently $1.2 billion)